How to Handle Sales Objections in 6 Steps

 The important thing when you hear an objection is to address it right away in a thorough and professional manner.
 If you don't resolve the specific objection, the prospect won't be able to move any further along in the sales process.
 And, whatever you do, don't take his or her objection personally.

-- Answer the Objection: Once you understand the objection completely, you can answer it.
+Once you understand the objection completely, you can answer it.
 A customer who raises an objection is expressing fear.
 Your biggest task at this point is to alleviate that fear.
 If you have a specific story, such as an example from an existing customer, by all means, share that.
 If you have concrete statistics, or a current news story, share them.
-Hard facts—and something the client can look up online—will make your response more authentic.
+Hard facts, and something the client can look up online, will make your response more authentic.

-- Check Back With the Prospect: Take a moment to confirm that you've answered the prospect's objection fully.
+Take a moment to confirm that you've answered the prospect's objection fully.
 Usually, this step is as simple as saying, “Does that make sense?” or “Have I answered all of your concerns?”
-If she answers affirmatively, you can move on to your next step.
-If she seems to hesitate or acts uncertain, this signals that you may not have fully resolved her concerns.
+If they answer affirmatively, you can move on to your next step.
+If they seem to hesitate or act uncertain, this signals that you may not have fully resolved their concerns.
 If this happens, go back to an earlier step and try again.
 But, don't be shy about it.
 Simply say, "Let's back up for a moment and see if we can clear up all of your concerns."

-- Redirect the Conversation: Bring the prospect back into the flow of the sales process.
-If you're in the middle of your presentation when the prospect raises his objection, then once you've answered it, quickly summarize what you'd been talking about before you move on.
+Bring the prospect back into the flow of the sales process.
+If you're in the middle of your presentation when the prospect raises their objection, then once you've answered it, quickly summarize what you'd been talking about before you move on.
 If you've finished your pitch, check if the prospect has any other objections, and then start closing the sale.